How to propose working from home to your employer

 5. Addressing Potential Challenges

-Finally, anticipate and address any potential challenges, such as unreliable internet or balancing work with household responsibilities.
 For instance, you could suggest using a backup mobile hotspot to ensure uninterrupted connectivity or discuss your childcare arrangements to minimise distractions during work hours.

 Structuring Your Remote Work Proposal